To Be Happy

 Another highly recommended practice is joyful gratitude.
 By learning how to first see and then focus on what is good about life you learn to fill your mind with gratitude rather than bitterness.

 In my experience the best way feel joyful gratitude is to just keep trying until it starts happening.
 The Stop Smile Be Look Like exercise mentioned above is one that helps me; it’s fairly easy to spot something I “like.”
-Another exercise is to think of three things you are grateful for while in bed right before going asleep.
+Another exercise is to think of three things you are grateful for right before going asleep.
 The idea is to make feeling joyful gratitude a habit that will eventually start coming naturally.

-Other Related Thoughts
+Other Related Thoughts top

 - “What You Think About Comes About” – The overall subject of this website which you are now reading!